 Deduction given according to depreciation ("amortisation") in the accounts, unless the circumstances in Note 1 below apply.
 10% rate of CT.

-Enhanced deductions for certain expenditure and losses surrendered for payable tax credits.
+Enhanced deductions for certain expenditure and losses surrendered for payable tax credits, but these reliefs are currently in transition to an expenditure credit system.

-- Special restrictions apply to relief for amortisation of goodwill and customer-related intangibles: - No deduction if arising from incorporations from 3.12.14. - ${\mbox{\footnotember }}$ No deduction if arising from acquisitions from 8.7.15 to 31.3.19. - Deduction at 6.5% pa if a purchase from 1.4.19, but qualifying amount limited to 6 x qualifying intellectual property purchased at the same time. - The above is a brief summary of selected reliefs available to companies; other conditions apply in each case.
+- Special restrictions apply to relief for amortisation of goodwill and customer-related intangibles: - No deduction if arising from incorporations from 3.12.14. - No deduction if arising from acquisitions from 8.7.15 to 31.3.19. - Deduction at 6.5% pa if a purchase from 1.4.19, but qualifying amount limited to 6 x qualifying intellectual property purchased at the same time. - The above is a brief summary of selected reliefs available to companies; other conditions apply in each case.